 We also engage Canadians through public education events such as our film series, workshops and webcasts, and provide training on making a deputation, writing letters to the editor, speaking with elected representatives and facilitating Kitchen Table Climate Conversations.

-- mobilized Team Canada to put the climate crisis at the top of 2021 federal election election campaigns
+- mobilized Team Climate 2021 to put the climate crisis at the top of 2021 federal election campaigns;

-- established Kitchen Table Climate Conversations in September 2020, and
+- established Kitchen Table Climate Conversations in September 2020;